jasperan/data-in-ai-revolution/README.md

 ![lcs example](./img/lcs.PNG)

-Without going into much of the gaming jargon, in this image, we have two teams fighting in the bottom part of the map for gold and kills.
+Without going into gaming jargon too much, in this image, we have two teams fighting in the bottom part of the map for gold and kills.
 League of Legends is such a complex game, that we can't just use the raw data (video) to create a Machine Learning model -in theory, we could, but detecting the objects that appear on the screen would offer no value other than the mere excitement from creating such a model-.

 Remember that ML models are typically hyper-specialized in predicting something.
 Therefore, we need to **encode** the data we have (images / video, what we see on our screens) in a way that a ML model understands (numbers).